-Fighting for Justice for Victims of Sexual Abuse & Assault
+Fighting for Justice for Survivors of Sexual Abuse & Assault in Baltimore, MD

 In Maryland, sexual abuse is a criminal offense.
 Victims of abuse are encouraged to seek medical care and speak with an experienced sexual abuse injury lawyer for help.